Drayton - Harristown

 Drayton - Harristown has seen population growth performance typically on par with national averages when looking at short and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits; hence AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as base year.
-Moving forward, demographic trends project an above median population growth of regional areas nationally.
-The area is expected to increase by 1,946 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 16.4% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections lack age category splits; thus, AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Future population trends project an above median growth for non-metropolitan areas nationally, with Drayton-Harristown expected to increase by 1,946 persons to 2041, reflecting a total increase of 15.4% over the 17-year period based on latest annual ERP population numbers.

 Frequently Asked Questions - Population